pseudocoder/NightTimeFace/README.md

 This Github repo is for tracking issues regarding the NightTime clockface.

+More detail, instructions etc can be found on the [wiki](https://github.com/pseudocoder/NightTimeFace/wiki).

 **If raising an issue, please:**

 * Check if a similar issue has already been raised